upstox/upstox-python/README.md

 ```
 <br/>

-You can also enable position and holding updates by providing a boolean value to the constructor of `PortfolioDataStreamer`
+Position and holding updates can be enabled by setting the corresponding flag to `True` in the constructor of the `PortfolioDataStreamer` class.

 ```python
 import upstox_client